-Balsamic vinegar is a popular ingredient in sauces, salad dressings and marinades, but because of the aging process that it goes through, it's more expensive than other vinegars.
-If you're out of balsamic vinegar, or hesitant to buy it because of the cost, use this substitute instead.
+These balsamic vinegar substitute is easy to make and more affordable if you're in a pinch.
+Balsamic vinegar is a popular ingredient in sauces, salad dressings, and marinades, but because of the aging process that it goes through, it's more expensive than other vinegars.

 - 1 Tablespoon apple cider or red wine vinegar

-- 1/2 tsp. brown sugar, granulated sugar or honey
+- 1/2 teaspoon brown sugar, granulated sugar or honey

 What Does Balsamic Vinegar Taste Like?